UMR-CNRS-7267/Metacongo_Paper/README.md

 ## kraken2 Profiling

-We will use these input for Kraken2
+We will use these inputs for Kraken2

 * kraken2_db_path='/home/databases/kraken2_bracken_ref_seq/standard_plus_PF/'
 * R1='R1_to_kraken2.fq.gz'